 While dentists play an effective role in treating and protecting your teeth, you have the ultimate responsibility to keep your teeth healthy and strong.
-Here are some things you can do to keep your teeth healthy and to avoid oral health issues.
+Here are some things you can do to keep your teeth healthy and avoid oral health issues.

 Create a daily routine using these simple but highly effective practical oral care steps to keep your teeth and gums in great condition.

 Choose a toothpaste with the proper amount of fluoride.
 You can usually find the fluoride content on the packaging of the toothpaste.
-The National Health Service (NHS) recommends that adults and children should use toothpaste with around 1,350 to 1,500 parts per million (ppm) fluoride.
-Your dentist may possibly suggest that you use a toothpaste with a stronger concentration of fluoride depending on the condition of your teeth.
+The National Health Service (NHS) recommends that adults and children use toothpaste with around 1,350 to 1,500 parts per million (ppm) fluoride.
+Your dentist may suggest that you use a toothpaste with a stronger concentration of fluoride, depending on the condition of your teeth.

 The National Institute on Aging (NIA) recommends the right way of flossing.
 Follow these steps:

 Use dental floss to clean the spaces between your teeth.

 Aside from traditional dental floss, you also have the option to use similar products like a water flosser or pre-threaded flossers.